hrb90/zero-one/README.md

 }
 ```

-A ConstraintBuilder object provides a friendlier API for constructing constraints:
+The ConstraintBuilder class provides a friendlier API for constructing constraints:

 ```javascript
 program = new ZeroOneProgram();